-- green and blue: generally considered trust-building colors
+- Green and blue: generally considered trust-building colors

-- red and black: high energy colors that suggest power, strength and authority
+- Red and black: high energy colors that suggest power, strength and authority

-- green and gold: colors associated with wealth
+- Green and gold: colors associated with wealth

 - Use the 60-30-10 rule.
-Pick a primary color that you will use in 60% of the space, a secondary you will use in 30% and if you have a third color then use that one the remaining 10%.
+Pick a primary color that you will use in 60% of the space, a secondary you will use in 30% and if you have a third color then use that one in the remaining 10%.